Google Translate Disclaimer

 Please be aware of your pool status when completing your draw application and plan appropriately.

-You are not required to submit an application to progress through D, C, and B pools – you will automatically advance.
-Once you are in A pool you must submit an application to advance to Super A pool, and apply each year thereafter to retain your Super A pool status.
+You are not required to apply to progress through D, C, and B pools – you will automatically advance.
+Once you are in A pool you must submit an application to advance to Super A pool and apply each year thereafter to retain your Super A pool status.
 If you miss applying, you will go back to A pool and remain there until you apply again.

-If you do not wish to hunt but want to retain your pool status, submit an application for zone 99.
+If you do not wish to hunt but want to retain your pool status, apply for zone 99.

 All applicants are advised to read the Saskatchewan Resident Big Game Draw Supplement for further details on changes, as well as updated information on available hunts, tentative quotas and season dates.